steven2358/sklearn-matlab/README.md

-# sklearn-matlab
+sklearn-matlab
+===

-Machine learning in Matlab with scikit-learn syntaxis
+Machine learning in Matlab using scikit-learn syntaxis